mharen/mharen.github.io/blog/2011/2011-02-trouble-creating-windows-services-with.md

 title: "Trouble Creating Windows Services With \u201Csc.exe create\u201D"
 ---

-<p>I was recently tasked with figuring out why a seemingly correct call to sc.exe wasn’t working.
+I was recently tasked with figuring out why a seemingly correct call to sc.exe wasn’t working.
 This turned into an exercise in frustration as I tried the command about 50 different ways.
-This is close, but not close enough:</p>
+This is close, but not close enough:
 <blockquote>   <pre><strong>** Don’t do this—it doesn’t work (keep reading) **
 </strong>C:\&gt;sc.exe create ServiceName binpath=&quot;C:\Path\Service.exe -args&quot;
                               depend=&quot;tcpip&quot;